-CDBG Public Services funds, in the form of operational costs to support the Recovery Kentucky Program, will be made available in 2019 to existing and new Recovery Kentucky Substance Abuse Centers.
+CDBG Public Services funds, in the form of operational costs to support the Recovery Kentucky Program, will be made available in 2022 to existing Recovery Kentucky Substance Abuse Centers.
 These centers serve individuals who have a history of substance abuse, with an emphasis on the homeless, those at risk of becoming homeless and those referred by the judicial system.

-Applications for Public Service projects will be accepted from March 1, 2019, through close of business on January 31, 2020.
+Applications for Public Service projects will be accepted from April 1, 2022, through close of business (4:30 p.m.
+EST) on January 31, 2023.

-- 1. An original and one (1) copy of the complete and accurate standard Public Services Project Application Form must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
+- A complete original of the standard Public Services Project Application Form must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - 3.
+Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
 The following requirements must be met, documented and submitted with the application: - a.
 The citizen participation requirements must be met as referenced in Section III. - Authorizing Resolution to submit the project must be included.
 The Resolution must be signed, dated and attested. - c.
 All funding Commitment Letters; if cash, please attach a bank statement; if loan, please attach proof of ability to borrow funds. (if applicable) - d.
 The eClearinghouse Review must be submitted as referenced in Section III. - e.
 The HUD-2880, Applicant/Recipient Disclosure/Update Report.